All articles

 What it doesn't solve

-The philosophy: catch most attacks that rely on hidden or invisible content deterministically.
+The philosophy: catch attacks that rely on hidden or invisible content, deterministically.
 No LLM call, no latency, no false positives on normal pages.
-This isn't a complete solution.
-It's a meaningful first layer.
-The rest is harder:
+This covers a significant category of attacks, not all of them:

 Setup